 10. Don’t Use Work as an Excuse

-Yes, working outside the home means you have to make some adjustments, but it’s still doable Set the timer to have the clothes finish about the time you get home.
+I know it’s a bit more complicated if you are not a stay at home mom, but you can still keep your laundry under control.
+With a few adjustments, it’s still doable.
+Set the timer to have the clothes finish about the time you get home.
 Toss them in the dryer and fold after dinner.
 No timer?
 Have the clothes loaded in the washer and hit start as soon as you get home.
-Put them in the dryer as soon as they finish and fold before going to bed.
+Put them in the dryer as soon as they finish and fold before you go to bed.